 Adrienne Dellinger, Executive Director

 Adrienne received her BFA from East Carolina University.
-She is a utilitarian potter and is a former exhibiting member of the American Craft Council and Piedmont Craftsmen.
+She is a utilitarian potter and a former exhibiting member of the American Craft Council and Piedmont Craftsmen.
 She has been accepted in national shows and is represented in fine craft galleries all over the East Coast.
-She lives in Charlotte with her husband, fellow potter Greg Scott and their two children.
+She lives in Charlotte with her husband and fellow potter, Greg Scott, and their two children.

-Ever since Susan took her first pottery class her freshman year of high school she found a way to have clay in her life.
-This is why she was very happy to find Clayworks in 2008 after moving to Charlotte, NC.
-Starting as a student, Susan has had many roles at Clayworks over the years.
-She is currently the Community Impact Coordinator at Clayworks as well as an instructor.
-Graduating with a BA in Psychology and a minor in art.
-She is inspired by the colors and textures found in nature.
+Ever since Susan took her first pottery class her freshman year of high school, she has found a way to have clay in her life.
+Starting as a student in 2008, Susan has had many roles at Clayworks over the years.
+She is currently a studio assistant and an instructor.
+Graduating with a BA in Psychology and a minor in art, she is inspired by the colors and textures found in nature.
+Susan joined Clayworks as the Community Impact Coordinator in the spring 2016.